PNZ-lab/NCBI_gene_scraper/README.md

 Simply edit the code so that genes_unformatted contains a series of genes with one gene per line.

 When executed, this text is formatted to a list containing the gene names, iteratively sent to NCBI, and prints out a summary per gene in a tsv-separated fashion.
 This output can be easily formatted to a table by pasting in excel and copying from there.
+Takes approximately 2s per gene.

-Example input:
+### Example input:

     genes_unformatted = '''
     TTC23
     ARHGAP11A-SCG5
     STXBP6
     '''

-Example output:
+### Example output:

 | Gene Name       | Description                                                                                                                                                                        |